S-Sairam/CodeFusion2024/README.md

 This project utilizes the [CIC 2019 DDoS Dataset](https://www.unb.ca/cic/datasets/ddos-2019.html), which includes extensive samples of DDoS attack traffic .

 ## Model Architecture
 The BotnetDetector uses a type of artificial intelligence model called a **Long Short-Term Memory (LSTM)** network.
 This type of model is particularly effective for processing sequences of data, such as network traffic, because it can remember information over time and use it to make predictions.
-Below is a breakdown of the layers and their purpose, explained for both technical and non-technical readers:
+Below is a breakdown of the layers and their purpose:

 1. **First Layer - LSTM**:
    - This layer contains 64 units, or "neurons," each of which learns patterns in the data over time.